uber-go/fx/README.md

 * `./myservice --roles "worker"`: Runs only the **Kakfa** module
 * Etc...

-### Modules
+## Modules

 Modules are pluggable components that provide an encapsulated set of functionality that is managed by the service.

-One can imagine lots of kinds of
+Implemented modules:

+* HTTP server
+* TChannel server

-modules:
+Planned modules:

 * Kafka ingester
-* TChannel server
-* HTTP server
-* Service introspection endpoints
-* Workflow integration
+* Delayed jobs
-* Queue task workers

-This prototype of the Service Framework implements two modules as a POC.

-#### Module Configuration
+### Module Configuration

 Modules are given named keys by the developer for the purpose of looking up their configuration.
 This naming is arbitrary and only needs to be unique across modules and exists because it's possible that a service may have multiple modules of the same type, such as multiple Kafka ingesters.

-In any case, module configuration is done in a standarized layout as follows:

 ```yaml
 modules: